Cast Iron Southern Cornbread

 How to Bake Your Cornbread

 You could put the skillet in the oven and cook your cornbread, but I prefer to cook outdoors whenever I can!

 Heat the cast iron skillet on the grill until it is hot.
 Once you have a hot skillet add the butter and wait for it to melt, you could use vegetable oil or even bacon grease, but I like to use butter.

 Pour the batter into the hot skillet and spread the batter so it is even.
 You can shake the skillet to get the same result; just remember it is very hot, so make sure you use oven mitts!!

 Keep the lid closed and maintain the temperature to ensure that your cornbread cooks properly.
+Cook the cornbread using the indirect method so that it will cook evenly and not burn the bottom.
 Your cornbread is done when it is firm in the middle and is lightly golden brown around the edges.